ClaudioMartino/IIIF-Downloader/README.md

 * Specify the output directory with `-d directory`.
 * Specify the range of the pages to download with `-p first-last` (e.g. `10-20` for pages from 10 to 20, or `10-10` for page 10 only).
-* Use the `--use-page-numbers` flag to name the files with a progressive number instead of the default value, it is useful for books.
+* Use the `--use-labels` flag to name the files with the assocviated label, instead of a progressive number.

 ## Advanced usage